elementary/website/docs/human-interface-guidelines.md

 ### "OK" is not Okay {#ok-is-not-okay}

-When presenting a dialog to a user, always use explicit action names like "Save" or "Shut Down".
+When presenting a dialog to a user, always use explicit action names like "Save..." or "Shut Down".
 Consider how "OK" lets users proceed without understanding the action they are authorizing.
 Not all users will read the question or information presented to them in a dialog.
 Using specific action names will make it harder for a user to select an unintended action and may even encourage them to read the presented information before making a selection.

 ### Preference Dialogs {#preference-dialogs}